What Is An Example Of A Allele

 Q: What is the difference between a gene and an allele?

 A: A gene is a segment of DNA that contains the instructions for building a protein, which influences a particular trait.
-An allele is a specific version of that gene.
+In real terms, an allele is a specific version of that gene.
 Think of a gene as a recipe, and alleles as different versions of that recipe.

 Q: What does it mean to be homozygous or heterozygous for a gene?